mlpack/blog/doc/tutorials/Shikhar2017Week06.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 6
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 6
+@page Shikhar2017WeekSix Profiling for parallelization and parallel stochastic optimization methods - Week 6
-Date: 2017-07-12 20:08:00
+@date 2017-07-12 20:08:00

-Tags: gsoc, openMP, parallel, optimization
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekSix Profiling for parallelization and parallel stochastic optimization methods - Week 6

 This week was spent in further research into testing methods for the implementations in the PR([#1037](https://github.com/mlpack/mlpack/pull/1037)).
 Several runs and experiments are